The Guinness Partnership: Structure

+Catriona Simons has been the current Group Chief Executive of The Partnership since 2015 and is also a serving Executive Board Member for the partnership.
+Catriona had also previously served as Deputy Chief Executive of the partnership after joining Guinness in December 2009.
+Chris Wilson is the current Chair of The Guinness Partnership Limited, a board member of Guinness Housing Association Limited, Chair of the Property Committee, and a Member of the Remuneration, Nominations, People & Culture Committee.

 In 2012, the housing properties and operations of The Guinness Trust were combined with those of the other main housing divisions in the Group to form a single charitable company operating nationwide, The Guinness Partnership Limited.

 The Guinness Partnership and Wulvern Housing Limited merged on 31 January 2017.

 The sales and marketing team is responsible for the sales of the Partnership's shared ownership and market sale properties across England.
 They are known as Guinness Homes and have a separate website to the Partnership's main website.